wjakob/nanobind/docs/ndarray.rst

   and also has the DLPack attributes  ``__dlpack__`` and ``__dlpack_device__`` (i.e., it is accepted as an argument to a framework's ``from_dlpack()`` function).
-- No framework annotation.
+- :cpp:class:`nb::no_framework <no_framework>` (the default when no framework
+  annotation is given).
 In this case, nanobind will create a raw Python ``dltensor`` `capsule <https://docs.python.org/3/c-api/capsule.html>`__ representing the `DLPack <https://github.com/dmlc/dlpack>`__ metadata of a ``DLManagedTensor``.